 Based on the information submitted to London School of Finance and Law (LSFL) at registration, we create student records for individuals and provide them with the right information and services related to their chosen subject areas.

 Our staff are fully trained on how to handle data safely.
-We assure our members that we will use their data only to support the learning and teaching processes and to assess the quality of our services.
+We assure our students that we will use their data only to administer their student accounts, support the learning and teaching processes and assess the quality of our services.

 We do not sell or rent LSFL users’ personal information to third parties for their marketing purposes without users’ explicit consent.